-Fortunately, the government has authorized certain health insurance companies to offer Private Medicare plans that help fill-in these gaps in Basic Medicare coverage.
-Private Medicare plans are a great way to lower your out-of-pocket costs and get the benefits that you deserve.
+Fortunately, the government has authorized certain health insurance companies to offer Private Medicare plans (known as Medicare Part C) that offers coverage that Parts A and B do not.
+It is important to note that Medicare Part C replaces Medicare Part A and Part B, and cannot be used in conjunction with Part A and Part B plans.
+However, Private Medicare plans are a great way to help lower your out-of-pocket costs and get the benefits that you may deserve.

 Learn more about Medicare2017.org and some common Medicare questions here.

 To start comparing your options, just enter your zip code to begin.
-You can also call () - to speak to a licensed sales agent.
+You can also call (844) 846-4470 to speak to a licensed sales agent.

 If you miss the Initial Enrollment Period, you can sign up during the General Enrollment Period, which is between January 1 and March 31.
 Unfortunately, you have to wait until July 1 for your coverage to begin.
 Additionally, you could pay higher premiums when you purchase supplemental coverage from a private insurer.

 How Much Does It Cost?
 For Part A, or hospital care, most pay $0 if they have paid Medicare taxes for at least 10 years.
-If you did not pay taxes, you could pay as much as $413 a month.
-When using hospital-related services, you will need to pay a deductible of $1,316 before the plan starts paying for the rest of the costs.
+If you did not pay taxes, you could pay as much as $413 a month in 2017.
+When using hospital-related services, you will need to pay a deductible of $1,316 for 2017 before the plan starts paying for the rest of the costs.
 If you are hospitalized multiple times a year, you may have to pay the deductible for each hospitalization.
 Also, if you are in the hospital for more than 60 days, you could face a co-pay of $329-$658 or more per day.

-Learn more about Basic Medicare here.
+Learn more about Medicare Part A and Part B here.

 Learn more about Medigap here.

-Medicare Advantage plans help pay for all of these out-of-pocket costs, with many plans including prescription drug coverage.
+Medicare Advantage plans can help pay for all of these out-of-pocket costs, with many plans including prescription drug coverage.
 They also place a "worst-case" maximum limit on your out-of-pocket costs.
 These limits vary from plan to plan, but can be very affordable.
-Medicare Advantage maximum out-of-pocket limits keep your costs both affordable and predictable.
+Medicare Advantage maximum out-of-pocket limits can keep your costs both affordable and predictable.

-The first is the Initial Enrollment Period.
-Initial Enrollment is the 7 month period surrounding your 65th birthday -- 3 months before, the month of, and 3 months after your birthday.
+When Can I Enroll?
+There are three enrollment periods for Medicare Advantage.The first is the Initial Enrollment Period.
+Initial Enrollment is the 7 month period surrounding your 65th birthday -- 3 months before you turn 65, the month you turn 65, and 3 months after you turn 65.

 Learn more about Medicare Advantage here.

-There are two types of plans.
-The first are Medicare Advantage Prescription Drug Plans (MAPDPs).
-This type of coverage is included as part of a Medicare Advantage plan.
-The other type are standalone Prescription Drug Plans (SPDPs).
-This is the type of coverage you get separately along with Basic Medicare or a Medigap plan.
+There are two types of Part D plans.
+The first type is Medicare Advantage Prescription Drug Plans (MAPDPs).
+This type of coverage is included as part of a Medicare Advantage plan, so you will only be able to access this plan’s coverage if you enroll in a Medicare Advantage plan (also known as Medicare Part C).

 When Can I Enroll?
 Both Medicare Advantage Prescription Drug Plans and Standalone Prescription Drug Plans are best purchased during the Initial Enrollment Period or the Open Enrollment Period.

-Also, once your total prescription drug costs exceed $3,700, the insurance temporarily pays less -- 60% for brand name and 49% for generic drug costs -- for the next $1,740 in drug costs.
+Also, it is important to note that once your total prescription drug costs exceed $3,700, the insurance temporarily pays less -- 60% for brand name and 49% for generic drug costs -- for the next $1,740 in drug costs.
 This coverage gap is known as the "Part D Donut Hole."
 After that, the plan kicks back in as catastrophic coverage and starts paying for nearly all of the new costs.

 How to Enroll?
 You can compare Medicare Prescription Drug options here on Medicare2017.org!
 You can apply once you find the right plan for your needs.
 To begin, just enter your zip code and tell us about yourself.
 You can also call () - to with a licensed sales agent and apply over the phone.